mikerae/logging-in-game/README.md

 #### Status: Resolved
 The order of function arguments was checked for when the functions were defined and when they were called.
 Inconsistencies were found.
 Once corrected, the issue was resolved.
-### Map overpoulates with tile images when multiple New Games are started
+### Map overpopulates with tile images when multiple New Games are started
 #### Status:Resolved
 Each time a new game is called, the map populates in addition to the tiles already created.
 When the DOM is inspected, the tile divs show multiple tile images.